dustinpfister/blog_posts/_posts/nodejs-glob.md

 ### 1.1 - Version numbers matter

 In this post I am also using version 7.1.3 of glob, so if you run into problems check the version number you are using, mainly the major or left most number.
-This also shoud go without saying when it comes to the version of nodejs that is being used also.
+This also should go without saying when it comes to the version of nodejs that is being used also.

+### 1.2 - The source code examples here are up on github

+The source code examples that I am writing about in this post are up on github in my [test\_glob repository](https://github.com/dustinpfister/test_glob).
+I have a lot of projects that I am working on that compete with my time on my github account.
+However never the less if you see something wrong with on or more of the source code examples here that would be where to go about making a pull request.

-### 1.1 - what are globs and the \* wildcard
+### 1.1 - What are globs and the \* wildcard

 It is a way of making use of a wildcard character \* to represent zero or more characters so that: